stajs/Stajs.Procon.TeamKillTracker/README.md

 ### Commands

 Commands are case-insensitive and can be issued in global, team, or squad chat.
-You can have more than one text match per command.
+A command can be triggered by more than one matching player message.

 |Punish|&nbsp;|
 |:--|:---|